shadowtime2000/alef-component/README.md

 - No Virtual DOM
 - Reactive
 - Builtin Styling
-- Support SSR
+- Support **SSR**

 ## Stages
-This *DRAFT* is parted in three stages, currently accept any new features and improvements about it.
-After the draft is locked, the **AOT** comilper in Rust will be implemented to make it works in nodejs, Deno and broswers.
+This draft is parted in three stages, currently accept any new feature and improvement.
+After the draft is locked, the **AOT** comilper in Rust will be implemented to make it works in nodejs, Deno and browsers.

 - Stage I ([RFC](https://github.com/alephjs/alef-component-draft/issues/3))
   - **Nodes Rendering** - render nodes using native DOM